ziyingsk/BW_RAG/README.md

 ## Usage

-1. Replace the PDF files in the pdfs folder with the PDF file you want to query.
+1. Activate the virtual environment you created.
-2. Activate the virtual environment you created.
+2. Run the following command in the terminal: streamlit run app.py
-3. Run app.py.
-During the first run, ensure the `.env` file has `DATA_READY = False`.
-For subsequent runs, you can set this to `True`.
+3. Follow the instructions provided by the running application and enjoy!

 ## Contribution Guidelines